huggingface/lerobot/examples/7_get_started_with_real_robot.md

     dt_s = time.perf_counter() - start_time
     busy_wait(1 / fps - dt_s)

-# Note that observation and action are saved in RAM.
+# Note that observation and action are available in RAM, but
-# We could potentially store them on disk with pickle or hdf5.
+# you could potentially store them on disk with pickle/hdf5 or
-# Instead, in this tutorial we will store them using a format
-# optimized for robotics data: LeRobotDataset
+# our optimized format `LeRobotDataset`.
+More on this next.
 ```

 Importantly, many utilities are still missing.
 For instance, if you have cameras, you will need to save the images on disk to not go out of RAM, and to do so in threads to not slow down communication with your robot.
 Also, you will need to store your data in a format optimized for training and web sharing like [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py).
 More on this in the next section.